Decorating our home at Christmas is one of my favorite things to do to kick off the holiday season.

 The below instructions will need to be followed for those using the scoreline version.
 The perforated version is similar, just no need to modify score lines.

 Determine the size you’ll cut and if resizing, do so while still grouped.
-This will ensure the pieces all stay the same proportions.
+This will ensure the pieces all stay in the same proportions.
 Once sized, click ungroup.

 The next step is to select the layer with the scoreline on the star.